webdeveric/wp-starter/readme.md

 Run `composer setup-hooks` to setup the git `pre-commit` hook.
 It will check coding standards and run tests when you commit.

-I've included a [Dockerfile](Dockerfile) that is based on `php:7.2-apache`.
+I've included a [Dockerfile](Dockerfile) that is based on `php:7.3-apache`.
 Some additional modules, such as Xdebug, APC, and APCu are also installed.

 A sample DB will be imported the first time you build.
 The WordPress username and password are both `wp`.

-To get started, run `make install` then `make dev`.
+To get started, run the following:

+:one: `make install`

+:two: `make dev`

 You may want to view the [Makefile](Makefile) to see all the commands.